dipe/free-radical-specification/readme.md

 -   Implementation and documentation of technical project setups
 -   Introduction of new technology in projects
 -   Knowledge Transfer about technical matters, especially introduced setups and technology
+-   Actively search for technology of next year or year after

 <a>Free Radical</a>s <strong>SHOULD</strong> take on the following tasks as they see fit: